 Congo River Depth

-The Congo River stretches for approximately 2,922 miles (4703 kilometres) and its depth is just as impressive.
-In fact, while it’s the second longest River in Africa, it is also the deepest.
-The Congo River, despite having its depth vary from section to section, has the depth in some areas extending beyond 220 metres (720 feet).
+The Congo River stretches for approximately 2,922 miles (4703 kilometers) and its depth is just as impressive.
+In fact, while it’s the second-longest River in Africa, it is also the deepest.
+The Congo River, despite having its depth vary from section to section, has the depth in some areas extending beyond 220 meters (720 feet).

 See Also: 10 Fascinating Zambezi River Facts

 The Congo River was formerly known as Zaire River.
 The name was prevalent in the period between 1971 and 1997.
 The name change took effect from 1997 when Zaire changed its name to the Democratic Republic of Congo (DRC).
 Following this change, the river was renamed after the country.
 Although it may be referred by its earlier name, the use of this term is declining over time.

 The Congo River takes the crown for being the largest river in Africa.
 The river is ranked as the 2nd largest in the world with the Amazon River as the largest.
 Its large volumes of water remain constant throughout the year.
 The huge quantity is attributed to the many tributaries that feed the main river.
 They originate from different countries in the region.

 3. Most powerful river in the Continent

 One of the fascinating Congo River facts is that not only is the mighty river the largest in Africa, it’s also the most powerful in the continent as well as in the world.
 The huge water mass creates lots of rapids and currents in several sections of the river.
 Statistics show that during peak output, it can release as much as 50,000 cubic meters (1,800,000 cubic feet) of water per second.

 The remarkableness of the River Congo seems to go on and on.
 It is also rated as the deepest river in Africa and the World.
 Though the depths may vary from section to section, it is quite deep in most sections.
 The depth in some areas extends beyond 220 meters (720 feet).